chuuuuu/sideproject/nestjs-practice/README.md

 the newest mongodb package is not compatible with typeorm. i downgrade to `^3.0.7`

+## Passport JWT

+In this example, client should paste the access_token into `Bearer Token` in `Authentication Header`

+There are three fields of jwt you need to know in this example:

+- exp: Expiration Time
+- iat: Issued at
+- sub: Subject

 ## More Examples

 you can find more examples in the [sample directory](https://github.com/nestjs/nest/tree/master/sample)